 In addition to his litigation capabilities, Mr. Perry regularly provides advice to clients, whether they are emerging or well established companies, on a wide variety of Intellectual Property issues.
 Mr. Perry also counsels clients with respect to due diligence issues relating to Intellectual Property as well as patent portfolio reviews and clearance opinions.
 In addition, Mr. Perry has spoken on current topics in Intellectual Property law, including topics such as “Strategies for Successful Markman Hearings.”

-Prior to joining King & Spalding, Mr. Perry was a partner at Kenyon & Kenyon.
+Prior to joining King & Spalding in 2004, Mr. Perry was a partner at Kenyon & Kenyon where he practiced from 1989 until 2004.
 Mr. Perry received his Bachelors Degree in Electrical Engineering from Manhattan College, along with a Masters Degree in Business Administration from Seton Hall University, followed by his J.D., magna cum laude, from Seton Hall Law School.
+Mr. Perry is also a member of the Board of Visitors for Seton Hall Law School since 2012.